 A brief report on the second annual report was published in SD Scene.
 Read more…

 Annual Report on Government Departments’ Progress against 2015 Targets in 2011-12

-The first annual report on progress against the Greening Government Commitments was published on 14 December 2012.
+The first annual report on progress against the Greening Government Commitments was published in December 2012.
 More information and report available to download…

 To reduce our environmental impact, by 2015 the Government will:

 - Reduce greenhouse gas emissions by 25% from a 09/10 baseline from the whole estate and business-related transport

 - cut carbon emissions from Central Government offices by 10% in 2010/11 and all ministerial HQs to publish online real time energy use information